worships/rbxsoap/README.md

 Open JSON job:

 > [!NOTE]
-> JSON jobs can only be used on version 0.314.0.159032 and above
+> JSON jobs can only be used on version 0.284 (or something along those lines iirc) and above

 ```rust
 use rbxsoap::RccSoapMessages;